Brendacg616/automodelcar-cic-ipn/README.md

 TODO

 ## Cloning the repository
+In order to start working with the code, it's necesary to clone the repository; type:

 > git clone https://github.com/Conilo/automodelcar-cic-ipn.git

 ## Build the code:
-First, it's necesarry to compile the code (also after modifiying any file or node source).
+Then it's necesarry to compile the code (also after modifiying any file or node source).
 To compile the code, type:

 > bash compile.bash